 - Customer success stories

 There are several options for sharing a content library, including a Google Doc, internal wiki, and even your CRM.
 Information is constantly changing and growing.
 Your information and content library need to keep up-to-date with these changes.
-Incorrect or outdated information can potentially lose customers, so be sure to constantly review the content for accuracy.
+Incorrect or outdated information can potentially lose customers, so be sure to review the content for accuracy continually.

 Create Email Templates and Sequencing